Scottish-Tech-Army/soundscape-backend/docs/operations.md

 - Click on the `Queries` button to the left of the window.

-- Type in `Soundscape` in the search window.
+- Type in `ios` or `android` in the search window.
 This will show all the relevant saved queries.

 - Click on the one you want to view, as listed below.

+*If the queries do not show up, this is because you have never selected the query pack.
+Instead of searching, click the three dots by the search window, click `Select Query Packs` and find the iOS or Android pack.*

 ### Ingestion VMs